pyladies/pyladies-kit/docs/prospective/index.rst

    mentorship from experienced organizers, and for you to ask questions about starting your own group.

-2. Once you're ready to start your own group, please fill in the "New Chapter Registration Form" (link tbd).
+2. Once you're ready to start your own group, please fill in the `New Chapter Registration Form <https://forms.gle/QFUcNSRGE3XqzPu76>`_.

 3. We review new chapter requests once per month.
 Your request will be reviewed in the following month after you filed your request.
 For example, if you